dougbutner/web-4/README.md

 ## Defining Web 4
-Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.
+Web 4 introduces **four modular components** for **provably democratic systems**, as suggested to be built on top of web 3's open-source decentralized networks.

 ### There are four conceptual underpinnings (modules) of web 4